Broadcom (AVGO)

 Broadcom Trailing 12-Month EPS (Non-GAAP)

-Diving into the nuances of Broadcom’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Broadcom’s operating margin expanded by 11.1 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+We can take a deeper look into Broadcom’s earnings to better understand the drivers of its performance.
+As we mentioned earlier, Broadcom’s operating margin expanded by 9.6 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 10. Cash Is King